rvnminers-A-and-N/Meowcoin-MeowPow-Work/README.md

 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/RavenProject/Ravencoin/tags) are created regularly to indicate new official, stable release versions of Raven Core.

 Active development is done in the `develop` branch.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

-Developer IRC is inactive please join us on discord in #development. https://discord.gg/fndp4NBGct
+Developer IRC is inactive please join us on discord in #development. https://discord.gg/JqYb9ThrbP

 Testing
 -------